Google's Quantum Computer Reduces Errors, Reaches Important Milestone - ExBulletin

 Google’s Quantum Computer Reduces Errors, Reaches Important Milestone

-Physicists at Google have reached a second milestone along the way to a useful quantum computer, they say.
+Physicists at Google have reached what they describe as the second milestone along the way to a useful quantum computer.
 At their lab in Santa Barbara, California, they demonstrated that making the quantum code larger can reduce the computational error rate.

-The feat, reported in Nature on February 22, follows a famous 2019 experiment in which Google’s quantum computer achieved “quantum supremacy,” performing calculations that would take ordinary computers thousands of years. was achieved by
+The feat, reported in Nature on February 22nd, follows a famous experiment from 2019 in which Google’s quantum computer achieved quantum supremacy by performing calculations that would take ordinary computers thousands of years.
+Achieved.

-To live up to the promise that quantum computers will solve problems that classical machines cannot solve, such as factoring large numbers of integers into primes or understanding the detailed behavior of chemical catalysts, error correction has to be avoided.
-It is a requirement that cannot be
+Error correction is inevitable if quantum computers are to live up to the promise of solving problems that classical machines cannot, such as factoring large integers into primes or understanding the detailed behavior of chemical catalysts.
+There are no requirements.

-Barbara Terhal, a theoretical physicist specializing in quantum error correction at Delft University of Technology in the Netherlands, said: Improvements are still small, her Google researchers acknowledged, and the error rate needs to go down further. went down a little.
-We need to surrender in large numbers,” Hartmut Neven, who oversees the quantum computing division at Google’s Mountain View, Calif., headquarters, said at a press conference.
+Barbara Terhal, a theoretical physicist specializing in quantum error correction at Delft University of Technology in the Netherlands, says Google’s work is impressive because it’s very difficult to get better performance at large code sizes. .
+Improvements are still small, her Google researchers acknowledged, and the error rate needs to go down further. went down a little.
+Hartmut Neven, who oversees the quantum computing division at Google headquarters in Mountain View, Calif., said in his press briefing.

 correction of mistakes

 All computers are affected by the error.
-A typical computer chip stores information in bits (which can represent 0 or 1) and copies some of the information into redundant “error correction” bits.
-If an error is caused by a stray electron passing through an imperfect insulation barrier or a cosmic ray particle disrupting a circuit, the chip can automatically identify and correct the problem.
+A typical computer chip stores information in bits (which can represent 0 or 1) and copies some of the information into redundant error correction bits.
+For example, if an error is the result of a stray electron passing through an imperfect insulating barrier, or a cosmic ray particle disrupting a circuit, the chip can automatically identify and correct the problem. increase.

-Julian Kelly, director of quantum hardware at Google, said at a press conference: Quantum computers are based on quantum states called qubits, which can have a mixture of ‘0’ and ‘1’ states.
+Julian Kelly, Google’s director of quantum hardware, said at a press conference that quantum information can’t do that.
+Quantum computers are based on quantum states called qubits, which may contain a mixture of 0 and 1 states.
 A qubit cannot be read unless its complete quantum state is irrevocably lost.
 That is, we cannot simply copy that information to the redundant qubits.

 |